Dilru1/SteadyDiffuseEmission/README.md

   - Poisson_Maps.py
 ```

  **main.py** processes all 900 pixels in parallel.
-It handles n epochs for each pixel.
+It handles n epochs per pixel (Total 900 x n calculations).
 The script first extracts the data for these n epochs.
-This inputs include the continuum levels and the total number of photons for each epoch corresponding to that pixel.
+This inputs include the continuum levels (μ_cont) and the total number of photons (N_tot) for each epoch.
 Then, the script calculates the probability density function (p.d.f.) of the 6.4 keV line using Bayesian probability and subsequently computes the complementary cumulative distribution function (CCDF) as the p.d.f. of the steady emission for each epoch.
 After obtaining each p.d.f., a minimum curve is obtained to represent the p.d.f of steady emission across all n epochs.
 The rejection estimation criteria are also applied, and the 50% and 95% values are obtained as estimation of the steady emission.

 **Output:**
 This pipeline processes all 900 pixels and creates two text files: